TaylanUB/scheme-bytestructures/README.md

     (bytestructure-unwrap* #f 0 uint8-v3-v5 2 1)
     => #f, 7, uint8 ;; Two uint8-v3s and one uint8 was skipped.

+- `(bytestructure-ref/dynamic bytestructure index ...)` *procedure*
+- `(bytestructure-set!/dynamic bytestructure index ... value)`
+  *procedure*

+These procedures are equivalent to the macros `bytestructure-ref` and `bytestructure-set!` respectively.
+Since they take a variable number of arguments, they allocate rest-arguments lists, which is why they're unpreferable to the macro variants in general use.

 ### Macro-based API